Managing Stress in a Fast Paced World

 The Therapeutic Benefits of Clay Art

-Clay art therapy operates fundamentally through the haptic sensory system, engaging touch as a primary channel for therapeutic communication.
-This direct physical interaction facilitates a non-verbal ...
+Clay art therapy operates fundamentally through the haptic sensory system, engaging touch as a primary channel for therapeutic communication. ...

 Read More..